How did we land our first house sitting job? The truth is with great advice from experienced sitters and lots of research and planning.

-Most sites require you to send in some kind of email/letter to the homeowner and this is best treated like the kind of cover letter that you would send in to a potential employer.
+Most sites require you to send in some kind of email/letter to the homeowner.
+This is best treated as the kind of cover letter that you would send into a potential employer.

-In it you should outline things such as who you are, a little bit about you, why you are housesitting, why you would be a good sitter, and any other information that you think might be helpful or interesting to the owner such as your sitting experience or pets you have had in the past.
+In it, you should outline things such as who you are, a little bit about you, why you are housesitting and why you would be a good sitter.
+Plus any other information that you think might be helpful or interesting to the owner.
+This could cover your sitting experience or past pets.

-Perhaps you’ve kept the same breed of cat or dog, or you have looked after exotic pets – try to personalise each application to the homeowner and don’t copy and paste the same thing to everyone.
+Perhaps you’ve kept the same breed of cat or dog, or you have looked after exotic pets.
+Try to personalise each application to the homeowner.
+Don’t copy and paste the same thing to everyone.
 It’s also great to research the area they are in and include why it appeals to you.

 Ask the homeowner questions about the house sit

 This is a level of professionalism you really need to showcase.
-We need high speed Wi-Fi to teach and write online – so we verify with each owner that’s something their property has or it’s not a viable option for us.
+We need high-speed Wi-Fi to teach and write online.
+Therefore, we verify with each owner that’s something their property has or it’s not a viable option for us.

-You might need a car, to be allowed out the house for more hours than they specify and you can even ask if they need DIY or gardening done as part of the arrangement.
+You might need a car, to be allowed out the house for more hours than they specify.
+You can even ask if they need DIY or gardening done as part of the arrangement.

 Your own health and physical limitations might be an issue too – there could be many things you need to ask.

-If the owner doesn’t specify a routine for their pets, this is also something you should ask about and also check if pets need medication or grooming care.
+If the owner doesn’t specify a routine for their pets, this is also something you should ask about.
+Also, check if pets need medication or grooming care.

 Whether its dog sitting, cat sitting or alpaca sitting, they all have a routine and need some grooming!

-Arrival dates might need to be negotiated, and keep in mind that owners will often leave aside a day before you start to meet them and get to know the house and pet routines.
+Arrival dates might need to be negotiated.
+Keep in mind that owners will often leave aside a day before you start to meet them.
+This allows you to get to know the house and pet routines.

-Homeowners will have certain criteria, so you have to think about their needs and whether you can fulfil them and if something isn’t clear then ask them to be more specific.
+Homeowners will have certain criteria.
+Therefore, you have to think about their needs and whether you can fulfil them.
+If something isn’t clear then ask them to be more specific.

 - What is the daily routine of your pets?